kibriarobin97/gearup-server/README.md

                     └──────────────┘
 ```

-- A customer can only pay for an order once it is `CONFIRMED` by the provider.
+- A customer can only pay for an order once it has been `CONFIRMED` by the provider.
+- `CANCELLED` is only allowed from `PLACED`, and only by the customer.
-- Cancelling an order restores the gear's `availableCount`.
+- Cancelling or returning an order restores the gear's `availableCount`.
+- `PAID` is set automatically by the payment confirmation flow — it cannot be set manually through the order status update endpoint.

 ---

 ## ✅ Key Implementation Highlights

 - **Server-side price calculation** — `totalPrice` is always calculated on the backend (`pricePerDay × quantity × rental days`), never trusted from client input.
-- **Stock management** — `availableCount` is decremented on order creation and restored on cancellation.
+- **Stock management** — `availableCount` is decremented on order creation (using an atomic, race-condition-safe update) and restored on cancellation/return.
-- **Ownership-based access control** — endpoints like `GET /api/rentals/:id` verify the requester is the order's customer, the gear's provider, or an admin before returning data.
+- **Ownership-based access control** — endpoints like `GET /api/rentals/:id` and gear update/delete verify the requester is the resource's owner (customer, provider, or admin) before allowing access.
+- **Status transition guard** — order status updates follow a strict allowed-transition map, preventing invalid jumps (e.g. `PLACED` → `RETURNED` directly).
-- **Consistent error responses** — all errors return `{ success: false, message, errorDetails }` via a centralized error handler and a custom `ApiError` class.
+- **Consistent error responses** — all errors return `{ success: false, message, errorDetails }` via a centralized error handler, covering Prisma errors and application errors alike.
-- **Input validation** — request `body`/`params`/`query` validated on major endpoints before reaching controllers.
+- **Input validation** — key write endpoints (register, login, category, gear, rental order, payment, review) validate required fields before reaching the database layer.
-- **Secure auth** — passwords hashed with bcrypt, JWT access/refresh tokens stored in httpOnly cookies, refresh-token rotation endpoint for silent re-authentication.
+- **Secure auth** — passwords hashed with bcrypt, JWT access/refresh tokens stored in httpOnly cookies, suspended accounts are blocked at both login and on every subsequent authenticated request.

 ---